2600hz/kazoo/applications/pusher/doc/pusher.md

 # Pusher

-pusher app allows kazoo to send a push message to a device when the device is the target of a bridge call, so that the device can "wake up", register and receive the call.
+Pusher app allows kazoo to send a push message to a device when the device is the target of a bridge call, so that the device can "wake up", register and receive the call.

-pusher listens for reg_success messages, checks if the user-agent supports push messages and updates the endpoint_id with a pusher object used in the construction of an endpoint for that device (or a failover endpoint in case of an unregistered device).
+Pusher listens for `reg_success` messages, checks if the user-agent supports push messages and updates the `endpoint_id` with a pusher object used in the construction of an endpoint for that device (or a failover endpoint in case of an unregistered device).

-freeswitch will send the failover to kamailio, kamailio uses kazoo_query to call pusher to send the real push message, waits for the registration and then completes the call.
+FreeSWITCH will send the failover to Kamailio, Kamailio uses kazoo_query to call pusher to send the real push message, waits for the registration and then completes the call.

-if the device is already registered, and the client is alive, kamailio will allow the SIP transaction to continue and the call will be handled as usual
+If the device is already registered, and the client is alive, Kamailio will allow the SIP transaction to continue and the call will be handled as usual

 ## Configuration